Don't you just love how an idea will just *pop* into your head, and then something you are simply

 Congregationalism in the United States consisted of Protestant churches that had a congregational form of church government and trace their origins mainly to Puritan settlers of colonial New England.
 Their churches have had an important impact on the religious, political, and cultural history of the United States, for their practices concerning church governance influenced the early development of democratic institutions in New England.
 Congregationalists were also known for their interest in an educated clergy.
 For that reason they founded Harvard College.
 Later, colleges such as Dartmouth, Olivet, and Oberlin were organized by their efforts.

-The Daggetts came from strong Puritan stock, and Puritans, from whence Congregationalists came, valued order over other social virtues, reasoning that men required rules to guide them and bind them to their good behavior.
-Authority dominated people's lives, beginning with the highest authority of God, then the authority of religious leaders, and finally the authority of the male head of the household.
+I find it interesting that the Daggetts came from a religious belief that ties them directly to Puritans, who valued order over other social virtues, reasoning that men required rules to guide them and bind them to their good behavior.
+Here, authority dominated people's lives, beginning with the highest authority of God, then the authority of religious leaders, and finally the authority of the male head of the household.

-Now, in the 1760s, though changes were on the horizon, many of these attitudes would have still described rural New England families.
-They still perceived themselves as deeply religious people.
+We do find that by the 1760s changes were on the horizon, many of these attitudes would have still described rural New England Congregationalist families.
+They still perceived themselves as deeply religious people, and being the father, son, and grandson were church deacons shows this in the Daggett family.
 They observed the hand of God in everyday occurrences.
 They believed in order, hard work, and maintaining high moral standards.

-So...are you ready to go back and visit with Samuel, Anna, and the other Daggetts?
+So...let's go back and visit with Samuel, Anna, and the other Daggetts...and we can begin with...

 January